2mol/juricho.me/content/posts/replit-haskell.md

     -sum [p * logBase 2 p | p <- proportions xs]
 ```

+---

-[^1]: Your `main` function will be run in a little pseudo-terminal, so all your ~~dumb~~ adorable little `putStrLn` and `getLine` will print text or wait for user input.
+[^1]: Your `main` function will be run in a little pseudo-terminal, so all your `putStrLn` and `getLine` will print text or wait for user input.
 You can't pass arguments or flags to your program tough, since you don't control stdin.

-It has to be interactive with something like `getLine`.
+[^4]: I was skeptical of online programming environments at first, since the idea sounds a bit gimmicky.
+I changed my mind[^7] after seeing how many children build really impressive things in them, and how joyful it feels to use one for quick demos and experiments.
+It's really easy to send somebody a code snippet that just executes, zero friction.
+Beginners can still install stack or cabal afterwards, no rush.

 [^2]: We also have our very own [Haskell Kernel](https://github.com/gibiansky/IHaskell) currently maintained by total champion [Vaibhav Sagar](https://github.com/vaibhavsagar).
 It's all there, but more help is needed to remove some frictions for beginners, like a noob-friendly install experience and more cool [tutorials](https://www.youtube.com/watch?v=gR8LdlrEFnM).
 EDIT: I'm being informed on reddit that you can actually [use IHaskell online](https://mybinder.org/v2/gh/gibiansky/IHaskell/master).

 [^3]: Get it?
 JuPytR!

-[^4]: I was skeptical of online programming environments at first, since the idea sounds a bit gimmicky.
-I changed my mind[^7] after seeing how many children build really impressive things in them, and how joyful it feels to use one for quick demos and experiments.
-It's really easy to send somebody a code snippet that just executes, zero friction.
-Beginners can still install stack or cabal afterwards, no rush.

-[^7]: _meta-footnote_: Come to think of it, it was actually [https://tryhaskell.org/](https://tryhaskell.org/) that first exposed me to Haskell and made me so excited about it.
+[^6]: I didn't know about `ghc-pkg list`, but my friend [Nicolas](https://github.com/nmattia/) did.

 [^5]: I came across this in a [list of all ghci commands](https://downloads.haskell.org/~ghc/7.4.1/docs/html/users_guide/ghci-commands.html), hoping for one that lists all importable modules for a specific ghci session.

-[^6]: I didn't know about `ghc-pkg list`, but my friend [Nicolas](https://github.com/nmattia/) did.

 [^8]: Why precisely those?
 Turns out they are probably just the [core packages](https://ghc.haskell.org/trac/ghc/wiki/Commentary/Libraries/VersionHistory) that GHC ships with.
 Again, thanks Nicolas!

+[^7]: _meta-footnote_: Come to think of it, it was actually [https://tryhaskell.org/](https://tryhaskell.org/) that got me all fired up about Haskell for the very first time.

 [torus]: https://beta.observablehq.com/@renatoppl/torus-knots
 [sounds]: https://beta.observablehq.com/@freedmand/sounds